BenyaminMahamed/FINALYEARPROJECT/README.md

 - **Environmental dependency** — Static Canny thresholds work well under controlled lighting but degrade meaningfully in variable conditions.
 One test session under slightly varied ambient light recorded 82.5% bilateral detection vs 100% in controlled conditions.
 A production system would need adaptive thresholding or upstream illumination normalisation.
 - **P-only controller** — The proportional steering controller works but overshoots on tight curves.
 A PID controller would improve cornering significantly.
 Tuning PID on a physically moving platform within a 32-week timeline wasn't practical.
 - **1:10 scale** — All control parameters were tuned for the PiCar-X at this scale.
 A full wheelchair deployment would require recalibration, re-tuning, and formal clinical validation under MHRA medical device guidelines.
 This is a feasibility study, not a deployable product.
+This is of course something that can be applied to futurework!

 ---